Pryasaee/19AI307_JAVA/Module-06/DAY-1/README.md

 1.Create a Department class with a string "Financial and Management Department".
 2.Define a method display() in the Department class, which contains a method-local inner class Inner.
 3.The Inner class will have a print() method that displays the department name.
-4.In the main() method, create an object of the Department class and access both the display() and the inner class functionality.
+4.In the main() method, create an object of the Department class and 5.access both the display() and the inner class functionality.